How to Start a Forex Brokerage Firm

 When choosing a trading platform, make sure you can seamlessly add more asset classes on the go.
 This mostly depends on your trading platform provider.
 When choosing one, let them know you intend to expand your offering in the future.

-Don’t forget to decide if you will you provide your traders with leverage? and If yes, how high of leverage are we talking about?
+Don’t forget to decide if you will provide your traders with leverage, and if yes, how high of leverage are we talking about?

 Choose your trade processing model